yuki-oyama/globalocal/readme.md

 ```

 ## Quick Start
-Estimate a global-local model using probe person data in the Kannai network.
+**Estimate** a global-local model using probe person data in the Kannai network.

 ```
 python pp_application.py --n_samples 1 --test_ratio 0
 ```

-For cross-validation, split the data into estimation and validation samples by setting test ratio greater than zero.
+For **cross-validation**, split the data into estimation and validation samples by setting test ratio greater than zero.

 ```
 python pp_application.py --n_samples 10 --test_ratio 0.2
 ```

-For bootstrapping, resample K sets of observations and estimate the model with each of them, by setting n_samples greater than 1 and test ratio to zero.
+For **bootstrapping**, resample K sets of observations and estimate the model with each of them, by setting n_samples greater than 1 and test ratio to zero.

 ```
-python pp_application.py --n_samples 200 --test_ratio 0
+python pp_application.py --n_samples 200 --test_ratio 0 --isBootstrap True
 ```
+Note: this returns only the estimation results for K observations, so you should analyze the standard error or confidential intervals from the results afterwards.